jschrack/CYBR-8420/Deliverables/Requirements for Software Security Engineering/Security Requirements.md

  - Input Validation- Implement strict input validation to defend against SQL injection attacks using JavaScript or HTML5 to manage input validation parameters.
  - Access Control- Utilize session timeouts and CAPTCHA as means of access control.
 Session timeouts log a user out after a predetermined duration of inactivity.
 CAPTCHA requires text-based, image-based, or audio verification to prevent unauthorized access.
  - Rate Limiting - Limit the amount of requests from a user/device to prevent brute force attempts and DDOS attacks.
- - Multi-factor Authentication - Utilize multiple authentication methods to prevent unauthorized access to accounts, especially privelleged ones.
+ - Multi-factor Authentication - Utilize multiple authentication methods to prevent unauthorized access to accounts, especially privileged ones.
  - Audit Logging - Keeping detailed logs of user interactions with the system in order to detect and prevent misuses.
  - Indirect References - Utilize indirect references (use claims/token to validate user/input) to prevent insecure direct object references.
  - HTTPS - Ensure all web traffic is served over HTTPS by using SSL/TLS certificates.